EXCEPT IN THE CROSS

 It is of utmost importance that the saints grasp their present relation to the world, for, while they are in this world, they are not of it.
 God does not, as a rule, call the wise of the world, or the powerful, or the noble, and those who are something, but rather the stupid, and the weak and the ignoble, and the contemptible, and those considered nothing.
 The reason is simple.
 No flesh at all shall boast in His sight.
 There is to be no boasting except in the Lord (1 Cor.
 1:26-31).

 In his contact with the Corinthians, Paul had already declared this truth by his actions, which, we may well believe, were more effective than words.
 No doubt he was far superior to most other men in word and wisdom, and he had an excellent opportunity to display it, especially in Greece, where such gifts were highly esteemed.
 But his theme, a crucified Saviour, was by no means such as would appeal to his audience, nor could it be enforced by the usual persuasive arguments.
-Apart from God’s intervention by His spirit there was no likelihood of any response.
-His weakness, fear, and trembling cancelled his personal power, so made room for the outflow of God’s spirit (1 Cor.
+Apart from God’s intervention by His spirit, there was no likelihood of any response.
+His weakness, fear, and trembling canceled his personal power, so made room for the outflow of God’s spirit (1 Cor.
 2:1-5).

 The cross, situated at the very center of the eons and the worlds is the climax of all wisdom when viewed from the divine standpoint.
 No other occurrence during the eons or in the worlds so clearly reveals, not only the ruin of man, but the love of God, as the crucifixion of the Lord of glory, the utter debasement of the highest of all God’s creatures, the divine curse resting on the Beloved of His heart, for the sake of His sinful creatures.
 It is utterly impossible to even imagine any other action that would so completely demonstrate the fullness of the divine affection.